CMSDAS/root-short-exercise/_episodes/10-analysis-physics.md

 - "What is the physics behind the data?"
 objectives:
 - "Learn the basics of the physics processes present in the data"
+- "Learn about the content of the (reduced) NanoAOD files"
 keypoints:
 - "Analysis studies Higgs boson decays to two tau leptons with a muon and a hadronic tau in the final state"
+- "The input files are (reduced) CMS NanoAOD, being very close to actual analysis in CMS"
-- "The following steps will show in a hands-on the use of `RDataFrame` in an actual analysis"
+- "The following steps will show in a hands-on the use of RDataFrame in an actual analysis"
 ---

-The following sections describe the relevant physics processes of the analysis.
+> This analysis shows you how an analysis with CMS NanoAOD files and RDataFrame can be performed, from the inital files to the result plots.
+{: .testimonial}

 ## Signal process